 Until recently, few studies attempted to directly measure activity from the brain center — the primary role of which is to consolidate and process visual information — to determine whether this center is also engaged when participants are exposed to famous voice stimuli.

-Researchers at Pitt had a unique opportunity to study that interaction in patients with epilepsy who, as part of their medical care, were temporarily implanted with electrodes measuring brain activity to determine the source of their seizures.
+Researchers at Pitt had a unique opportunity to study in patients with epilepsy who, as part of their medical care, were temporarily implanted with electrodes measuring brain activity to determine the source of their seizures.

 Five adult patients consented to participate in the study, where Abel and his team showed participants photographs of three U.S. presidents — Bill Clinton, George W. Bush and Barack Obama — or played short recordings of their voices, and asked participants to identify them.